 The Waitakere Ranges and South Kaipara were the territory of the Te Kawerau-a-maki tribe.
 The Kawerau were often under attack from Ngati Whatua, the tribe that occupied the Auckland area.
 During one conflict Ngati Whatua were chasing the remainder of a Kawerau war party to the safety of the Waitakere Ranges.
 They stopped at Taupaki and peaceably agreed on a mutual boundary.
 This boundary was drawn from Taupaki out to the coast at Muriwai.
 The tribal boundary remained until European times, thus Taupaki means ‘the binding peace’.
 Taupaki was originally just north of Te henga, but the name was relocated to its present site.

 The school has grown from its early beginnings to accommodate up to 280 children each year.
-We have eleven classrooms and three technology rooms, the later catering for the technology needs of the local schools at Year 7&8 level with 350+ children experiencing Taupaki technology each year.
+We have eleven classrooms and three technology rooms, the latter catering for the technology needs of the local schools at Year 7&8 level with 350+ children experiencing Taupaki technology each year.
 The school and the area has experienced prosperity and hardship, one thing that has remained constant is that education is important.
 From those parents who asked for a school in 1896 to the parents of today, they all have one thing in common – they were and are forward thinking.